BlockCertsAI/BCAI-Canon/12_consistency/L12_Consistency_Rules.md

 LAYER: L12
 AUTO-TOC: ENABLED
 VERSION: 1.0
-PURPOSE: Canon rule file for this Sovereign Substrate layer.
+PURPOSE: Canon rule file for Idempotence rules governing deterministic repeatability.
 NOTES:
  - Do not remove this header.
- - This file defines canonical rules for this substrate layer.
+ - This file defines canonical idempotence constraints for the substrate.
 -->

-## L12 — Idempotence Rules (Deterministic Repeatability Constraints)
+## L12 — Idempotence Rules
+### (Deterministic Repeatability Constraints)

 The Idempotence Layer defines the rules ensuring that **repeated execution of the same authenticated transition MUST produce the same deterministic outcome**, without duplicating effects, altering semantics, or violating state integrity.